olivier5741/australia/content/australia/2020-08-bye-bye-ashbolt.en.md

 date: 2020-08-06
 image: https://lh3.googleusercontent.com/FNk_J0DkGw-xICXhq938Zhb1SZ6PL7iO84iM-FcvXNo_fiy30EgehUEfxSpQ5eKxfp5e6I9k2qLmQbg40Wt18LbG-pc-RwcRcUZ45CKBfFdhZPYXa1V7q8pfVTxu7Q5UzAYx6v2CLig
 album: https://photos.app.goo.gl/6aqSPjLWuwzDkESY7
-draft: false
+draft: true
 ---

 The idea was to make a nice video to show how olives are turned into oil ...
 But the lights weren't good, we didn't have the time, ...
 Hopefully a professional photographer came by on the first day of the harvest, the weather was very nice and he had a drone ...
 The video was brilliant !!
 In reality, it wasn't that glamorous ...
-It's noisy, your shoulders and neck hurt and, on some days, there is so much fog that you can't see the end of the row. ..;)
+It's noisy, your shoulders and neck hurt and, on some days, there is so much fog that you can't see the end of the row ... ;)

 ![The olive harvest, again and again.](https://lh3.googleusercontent.com/n4_0dKzaqBFcGuuAuTk-eJOblBZYZAXO-rlwVILxuBDBbE9AOPqLLp4RdM9-NZrNhfW3eeRnAUsdW7AprT-idUQ_rL6h8Xd48WLP4DgSW8kO_7Tch1ElNiWSkih0_1JGSyDZAFAOLkE)